DobreAlexandru/eWallet/README.md

 The signature canvas has been made possible using the react-signature-canvas library.\
 The picture upload button is the beforementioned useUpload custom hook I've built, but this time it accepts .png format types.

+### Navbar
+The Navbar design is consistent across all devices.
+As it only has 4 actions, I never felt the need to add a hamburger menu on small screen sizes.

 ### Custom Hooks
 - useDoc: getting live data from Firestore.
 The onSnapshot function places a listener on the database, so whenever the data changes, the live updates will be shown on the app.
 - useUpload: uploading to Firebase Cloud Storage and returning the download url.
 Usually the download url is added to the database after the hook is called.